nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. The system should work on any **Mainstream OS**.
+1. The system should work in 64-bit environments.
 2. The app should open within 5 seconds.
 3.  uNivUSal should be able to hold at least 100 contacts.
 4. The app should be usable by a novice who has never used our app.
-5. The app should work on multiple platforms(Windows, MacOS)
+5. The app should work on **Mainstream OS**.

 *{More to be added}*